Employee Web Account (with Custom HR Roles for Multi-User Access)

 to allow individual employee sign into their account to perform Self-Service HR functions, such as applying for leaves, checking leave entitlements and balances, viewing payslips, providing feedback and suggestions in the discussion forums, verifying personal details etc.

 to assign special HR Role to your employees, primarily those involved in Human Resources/ Human Capital management roles, such as HR Department staff, so that they could access the Employer account to perform necessary HR functions.
-By default, each Employee Web Account is assigned with the HR Role of "Employee", if you assign someone in the HR Department with the HR Role of "HR.my Manager" or Custom-Defined User Role, you empower them to sign in the Employer account by using their Employee Web Account credentials.
+By default, each Employee Web Account is assigned with the HR Role of "Employee", if you assign someone in the HR Department with the HR Role of "HR.my Manager" or Custom-Defined HR Role, you empower them to sign in the Employer account by using their Employee Web Account credentials.
 More about managing the Employer account with "HR.my Manager" HR Role in the section below.

 Web Account Management